Nickchapman3773/Uranium-Fever/README.md

 - Altering Uranium Fever - Can I alter mods in Uranium Fever?
 	- We do not support alterations of the list.
+- Armor - Why does my armor keep changing itself?
+	- This is how the Equip Sets mod works.
+It allows you to have different gear auto equip when your weapon is either holstered or drawn.
+It does this by equipping the last gear you were wearing in that state.
+This is present to facilitate things like faster movement when your weapon is holstered, radiation resistance when your weapon is holstered, etc.
 - Clean Install - Do I need a clean install of Fallout: New Vegas and Fallout 3 in order to install Uranium Fever?
 	- No!
 Uranium Fever is entirely self contained and seperate from your normal Fallout installations!
 - Crashing - I am crashing, what can I do to fix it?